We’ve all been there: the deadline is looming, yet the task remains untouched. It’s time to break the cycle of procrastination

 So, what can you do to start being proactive?
 Think about it like this.
 How do you eat an elephant?
 One bite at a time.

-People often procrastinate because something seems overwhelming so try not to focus on the entire work – take one bite at a time.
-And don’t forget to ask for help!
+People often procrastinate because something seems overwhelming, so try not to focus on the entire work – take one bite at a time.
+And don’t forget to ask for help.
 No one knows everything, and that’s a guarantee.
-If you don’t know an aspect of your work, ask your manager, a colleague or research it yourself.
+If you’re unclear about an aspect of your work, ask your manager, a colleague or research it yourself.
 And then apply it to the work.

 Images: Freepik